Anthony Burgess and Shakespeare

 Nothing Like the Sun: a story of Shakespeare’s Love-Life:

 Burgess was by this point already at work on his own fictionalised biography of Shakespeare.
-The process of bringing that work on to paper and into print, however, was a difficult one, as is demonstrated by the title of his article about it, “Genesis and Headache”.
-He describes the work as a labour of tortured love, a “ghastly but fascinating task” that by January 1963 he could put off no longer.
+The process of bringing that work on to paper and into print, however, was a difficult one, as is demonstrated by the title of his chapter about it, ‘Genesis and Headache’ (in the book Afterwords: Novelists on the Novel).
+He describes the work as a labour of tortured love, a ‘ghastly but fascinating task’ that by January 1963 he could put off no longer.
 The work was “almost haemorrhoidally agonizing” but if it were to be done 1964 was the time to do it.
 Burgess “would never find a more appropriate publishing date”.

 Many of the details of WS’s life are, as Burgess admitted, pure fantasy.
-There was indeed “no documentary justification” for making Richard Shakespeare limp or Gilbert “epileptic, moronic, and afflicted with religious mania”.
-But Burgess’s flights of fancy are underpinned by serious research and a near-obsession with Shakespeare and his world.
+He was careful to point out that there is ‘no documentary justification’ for making Richard Shakespeare limp or Gilbert ‘epileptic, moronic, and afflicted with religious mania.’
+But Burgess’s flights of fancy are underpinned by serious research, and a near-obsession with Shakespeare and his world.
 His explanations of the gaps and inconsistencies in Shakespeare’s life are always interesting even if of varying plausibility.
 His fiction fills the gaps in our knowledge about Shakespeare’s life, explaining why there is an entry in an episcopal register about a marriage licence for ‘Wm Shaxpere et Annam Whateley’, where Shakespeare went in his ‘lost years’, to whom the sonnets were written and what killed him.

-Burgess frequently sought to find or invent similarities between himself and Shakespeare.
-He goes a step further in Nothing Like the Sun, giving himself, or a version of himself, a role in the novel.
-The story has a framing device, that of a farewell lecture delivered in Malaysia by one Mr Burgess to his “special students” .
+Burgess frequently seeks to find or invent similarities between himself and Shakespeare.
+He goes a step further in Nothing Like the Sun: the novel has a framing device, that of a farewell lecture delivered in Malaya by one Mr Burgess to his ‘special students.’
 This connection to the East made Burgess’s Dark Lady a very personal invention.
-He wanted her “to come from the East – a woman like one of [those] I had been hotly attracted to during my time as a colonial civil servant”.
-Burgess understood “very well the desperation that Shakespeare felt for the dark lady.”
+He wanted her ‘to come from the East — a woman like one of [those] I had been hotly attracted to during my time as a colonial civil servant.’
+Burgess claimed to understand ‘the desperation that Shakespeare felt for the dark lady.’

-The lecturer becomes progressively drunker during the lecture, drinking the samsu his students have bought him as a farewell gift.
-Burgess himself “had lectured on Shakespeare in the Far East, sometimes when not altogether sober”.
+‘Mr Burgess’, the fictional lecturer, becomes progressively drunker during the lecture, drinking the samsu (rice wine) that his students have bought as a farewell gift.
+Burgess himself ‘had lectured on Shakespeare in the Far East, sometimes when not altogether sober.’
 In the final pages of the novel, the characters of the lecturer and the playwright become merged.
 The Epilogue is written in the first person but not, Burgess says, directly that of WS.
-It is WS “trying to speak through the mediumistic ‘control’ of the story-teller or lecturer, who was myself”.
-In his biography of Shakespeare, Burgess claims “the right of every Shakespeare lover who has ever lived to paint his own portrait of the man”.
-Burgess paints himself into that portrait.
+It is WS ‘trying to speak through the mediumistic control of the story-teller or lecturer, who was myself.’
+In his biography of Shakespeare, Burgess claims ‘the right of every Shakespeare lover who has ever lived to paint his own portrait of the man.’
+And, like many others, Burgess paints himself into the imagined portrait of Mr WS.